 Now what is health?
 You may think the answer is obvious, but is it?
 The dictionary tells us that health is "soundness of body or mind; freedom from disease."
 If you think about it the very word disease provides the clue to what illness actually is: the lack of mental or bodily balance and equilibrium, or dis-ease.
 It is this imbalance more than anything else which leaves the mind and body vulnerable to infection, debility and illness.
 It is a well-known fact that some people seem to shrug off illness with ease whilst others catch every bug that is going round.
 Why is this?
 If we examine the truly healthy individual we invariably find they are balanced, positive, calm and optimistic.
 The opposite is the case with those who are constantly ill or out of sorts.
 The former are in a state of 'ease', while the latter are in a state of 'dis-ease.'

 Now, you may say this is all very obvious, and you knew all about it already.
 We daresay you did, but have you ever consciously tried to apply this knowledge with consistency and regularity in your own life?
 The chances are you have not, or you would not be reading this article, hoping perhaps to discover some new 'miracle' health cure.
-The greatest miracle of all is your own body, as you can read in our occult studies course article on evolution, and in many other articles we have published.
+The greatest miracle of all is your own body, as you can read in our occult studies course article on evolution, and in our article about the mysteries of the human body, as well as in many other articles we have published.
 But how many of us give it a second thought?
 Is it not true that we generally ignore it, abuse it and misuse it in the expectation that it will look after itself without any conscious intervention on our part?
 And when it does complain or break down, we call the doctor or take a pill, much as we would take our car to the garage when it develops a fault.
 Is it any wonder so many are never truly well, or know how to be well and stay that way?

 A pill for every ill